New strikes light up the night in Tehran as Israel vows 'many surprises'

 Pezeshkian’s message, seemingly filmed in a hurry, underlined the limited powers exercised by the theocracy’s leaders over the paramilitary Revolutionary Guard, which controls the hundreds of ballistic missiles targeting Israel and other countries.
 It answered only to Khamenei and appears to be picking its own targets.

-The U.S. strikes haven’t been coming from the Gulf Arab governments under attack, but from U.S. bases and vessels in the region.
+The U.S. strikes have not come from the Gulf Arab governments under attack, but from U.S. bases and vessels in the region.

 But hard-line judiciary chief Gholam Hossein Mohseni-Ejei, another member of the three-man leadership council, suggested that war strategy will not change.